 The Scot was very aware of the challenges that he and his team would face in the following campaign after such a successful season.

 “My biggest challenge is going to be expectation.
 People are expecting us to go boom and do really well in the Premier League.
 It’s extremely difficult just to compete at that level.
 The gulf is vast.
-But there are teams that manage to do it.
+But there are teams that manage to do it," he said.

 “I’m not silly.
 I know big the task is.
 It’s huge.
 But other clubs of a similar size go up and do well.
 I’m hoping we can give a good account of ourselves and compete.”